gramuah/pose-estimation-study/README.md

 ## Demo: test

-We provide the pretrained models of our SPECIFIC-NETWORK model, hence it is possible to run the test.
+We provide the pre-trained models of our SPECIFIC-NETWORK model, hence it is possible to run the test.

 To run the test on the Pascal3DPlus just execute: